Called to Serve, Called to Shine

 The DeVeuster House crest has three different icons:

 One depicts the sacred hearts of Mary and Jesus, one depicts a pair of outstretched hands, and the final shows two palm leaves.

 The sacred hearts reference Damien DeVeuster’s membership in the Order of the Sacred Hearts, and carry with them the symbolic meaning of undying love and care for all people.

 The hands similarly represent charity, and are also an allusion to a similarly-shaped monument in Damien DeVeuster’s hometown.

-Finally, the palm branches symbolize his martyrdom for his faith, and their positioning together also reference the “outstretched hands of Jesus” in another symbol of selflessness charity
+Finally, the palm branches symbolize his martyrdom for his faith, and their positioning together also references the “outstretched hands of Jesus” in another symbol of selfless charity.